 Swimming for safety

+Around 10 children aged 1-19 years old die from drowning every day in Vietnam – the equivalent of a plane crash every month.
+Drowning is the leading cause of death, even more children die from drowning than in road traffic accidents.
+Even though the figures are shocking, drowning is a “silent epidemic”.
+It is unseen, the causes are sometimes misunderstood and a huge amount remains to be done to address this entirely preventable human tragedy.
 In Hue city and throughout the province flooding is extremely common, yet many adults and children are unable to swim.
 Without swimming being offered in schools and a lack of trained swimming coaches, many people in Hue never have the chance to learn to swim.
-Approximately 30 children drown each day in Vietnam making it a leading cause of death for children.
 By providing free swimming lessons for the most disadvantaged children – who are also those most likely to be living in precarious housing in flood prone areas – we can help limit the human cost of extreme weather conditions.

 The majority of deaths by drowning occur in the rural areas.
 Our rural swimming programme focuses on a district of Thua Thien Hue province called Phu Loc.
 The abundance of open water (rivers, lakes, the lagoon and the sea) means that drowning prevention here is an absolute priority.
 We teach children to swim in local environments – rivers, lagoons, and in open sea – under safe supervision under STA UK Swimming standards.

 In 2011 following a successful urban programme we brought our swimming programme to rural Vietnam to provide high quality swimming tuition where it was needed most.
 Hue Help and our partners have now taught over 3,000 children from rural areas surrounding Hue to swim.
 These children learn about the dangers of open water, water safety, survival skills, and how to rescue others in emergencies.